bareos/bareos/docs/manuals/source/DeveloperGuide/generaldevel.rst

 avoid the ``edit_*()`` functions from ``edit.cc``
   Just use the appropriate format string.
   This will also avoid the temporary buffer that is required otherwise.

-don't subclass ``SmartAlloc``
-  It forces the use of ancient memory management methods and severely limits the capabilities of your class

 avoid smart allocation
   The whole smart allocation library with ``get_pool_memory()``, ``sm_free()`` and friends do not mix with RAII, so we will try to remove them step by step in the future.